axonasif/gearlock/README.md

-# GearLock integration with Android-x86 source
+# Integration with Android-x86 source

 Currently patches are only available for nougat, oreo, pie and q.
 Although other versions are supported by the `executable-gearlock-installer`.
 Patch files for murshmellow and lolipop will be included later on.

-Initial adaptation for Android-Generic Project and improvements by: @electrikjesus
+Adaptation for Android-Generic Project was done by: @electrikjesus

 You can either clone into `bootable/` or `vendor/`(recommended).